elmehdisaad/elmehdisaad.github.io/README.md

 ## About me

-I am a third year PhD student at the Laboratoire de Mathématique d'Orsay.
+I am a third year PhD student at the Laboratoire de Mathématique d'Orsay and member of Inria Celeste.
 I work under the supervision of Gilles Blanchard and Sylvain Arlot.
 I graduated from Ecole Polytechnique with a focus in Applied Mathematics and obtained a Masters Degree in Statistics and Machine Learning from Paris-Saclay University.
-I also worked in the financial industry at Société Générale CIB as a Quant where I worked on the development of pricing models for volatitlity products.

 My research interests include Online learning and Bandits, Statistical learning theory and Optimization.